totalnoMartina/quiz-about-veggies-and-fruits/README.md

 ## Features

-- Home page offers two buttons - Start the quiz and check all Highscores
+- Home page offers three buttons - Start the quiz, check all Highscores, students/coders Github link in the right corner
+- There is a button to restart the game while in the quiz questions area, or ho to home page and maybe do something else
 - There is clear visibility of correct and incorrect answers when user clicks while answering
-- There is an option to save your score, start the quiz again or go to Home page
+- There is an option to save your score, start the quiz again, go to Home page, or check Github repository of the student/coder

 ### Features left to implement

 Add more questions
-A function that if user does not want to store name - random vegetable name comes up A function that can hide hifghscores if there is none a function that restarts the game in the main quiz area right off of questions
+A function that if user does not want to store name - random vegetable name comes up A function that can hide highscores if there is none stored

 # Testing